wp-plugins/gdgt-databox/readme.txt

 * Initial release.
 Display specifications, reviews and ratings, discussions, and answers related to a post

 == Upgrade Notice ==

+= 1.31 =

+On contract cellphone offers are now supported.

 = 1.3 =